 Visit Telluride, an experience you won’t forget

 Since its humble beginnings as a rowdy mining town, Telluride has always been a special kind of place.
-Now a cultural icon, visit Telluride for some of Colorado’s most spectacular scenery, a world-class mountain resort, world-famous festivals, culinary delights, and outdoor activities.
+Now a cultural icon, visit Telluride for some of Colorado’s most spectacular scenery, a world-class mountain resort, world-famous festivals, culinary delights, and a bounty of outdoor activities.
 Centrally located in southwestern Colorado, Telluride is only a short distance from many popular attractions, such as Black Canyon of the Gunnison National Park, Gunnison Gorge National Conservation Area, Ouray Hot Springs, and the Durango & Silverton Train.

 Summer in Telluride, activities for everyone

 There are year-round activities in Telluride to satisfy adventurers of all skill levels and interests.
 Known primarily as a world-class winter destination, visit Telluride in summer and discover pristine outdoor adventures with hiking, biking, paddle sports, and fly fishing.